-What this meant was we would have to head north to Baltimore from Chapel Hill that evening instead of South to Florida the following morning.
-Instead of driving in a caravan listening to mix cassettes bootlegged off of Casey Kasem’s Top 40 en route to a Quality Inn along Atlantic Avenue, sleeping six to a room during Daytona’s infamous Bike Week and subsisting on cheap beer and happy hour taquitos, we’d be flying to an island in the Caribbean.
-We’d jam to reggae music, stay at a luxury resort, and drink rum punch while eating plantains and pasteles in restaurants with ocean views.
+What this meant was we would have to head north to Virginia from Chapel Hill that evening instead of South to Florida the following morning.
+Instead of driving in a caravan of twenty teens listening to mix cassettes bootlegged off of Casey Kasem’s Top 40 en route to a Quality Inn along Atlantic Avenue, sleeping six to a room and subsisting on cheap beer and happy hour taquitos, instead, we’d be flying to an island in the Caribbean.
+We’d jam to reggae music, stay at a luxury resort, and drink rum punch while eating plantains and pasteles (pa – stell – lus) in restaurants with ocean views.

 Abby and I talked about letting down our friends who were counting on our gas money and contributions to the kegs.
 We discussed how much we’d miss the biker gangs revving their engines on International Speedway Blvd. just outside our motel window at 4am, and the cars cruising across the sand on Ormond Beach just feet from our towels.
 We wouldn’t get to dance in a swirl of beer spray and tanning oil with college kids from across the Eastern seaboard while Eddie Money croons “Two Tickets to Paradise” in a rumpled white linen suit without a shirt on a stage by the Main Street Pier.
-We weighed the pros and cons of joining her parents on a tropical island….NO WE DIDN’T. We said YES immediately and took off for Maryland within the hour.
+We weighed the pros and cons of joining her parents on a tropical island….NO WE DIDN’T. We said YES immediately and took off for Alexandria within the hour.

 Next we boarded Air BVI to Tortolla.
 This plane had just ten seats and we had to duck our way down the narrow aisle to get into them.
 The tiny vessel roared to life like a collection of tin cans being dragged behind a jalopy bearing a JUST MARRIED sign, and I reinforced my grip on my arm rests as we rose into the cloudless blue sky.
 When I dared to look out the window, I saw the cerulean sea dotted with reefs and tiny scrub islands speckled with palm trees.
 We glided over Sir Francis Drake Channel and landed on Beef Island forty-five minutes later.
-Our taxi took us over the Queen Elizabeth II Bridge on the short trip to Road Town, and as we wound down the bougainvillea-lined drive to Prospect Reef Resort, I thought perhaps I was in a dream.
+Not long later we crossed the bridge to Tortolla and, as we wound down the bougainvillea-lined drive to Prospect Reef Resort, I thought perhaps I was in a dream.

 Walking along Waterfront Road, we came upon a thatched-roof bar with a live reggae band.
 There we found ourselves surrounded by college students all the way from Iowa and Missouri and others from Yale and Harvard.
-A group of Aussies mentioned a “medicine man” living in the hills overlooking Sea Cows Bay and, after several boozy Cruzan Confusions, we agreed to check it out with our newfound friends.
+A group of Aussies mentioned a “medicine man” living in the hills overlooking Sea Cows Bay and, after drinking several Cruzan Confusions, we agreed to check it out with our new-found friends.